-Migration of the Baysun family to Ireland
+Migration of the Baysun family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Baysun or a variant listed above: Stephen Beeston who settled in Maryland in 1666; James Beeson settled in New England in 1774; Thomas Beson settled in Virginia in 1635.
 In Newfoundland, John Beeson was married in St. John's in 1762.

 Related Stories +

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.

 - ^ Guppy, Henry Brougham, Homes of Family Names in Great Britain.
 1890.
 Print.